Engee documentation

 Yes

-# Inter-domain coupling factor, α — interdomain coefficient
+# Inter-domain coupling factor, α — the coefficient of inter-domain communication

 Details

-A Giles-Atherton parameter affecting primarily the points of intersection of the B-H curves with the zero field strength line.
-Typical values range from 1e-4 to 1e-3.
+The Giles-Atherton parameter, which primarily affects the intersection points of the B-H curves with the zero field strength line.
+Typical values range from 1e−4 before 1e−3.

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Magnetic flux density versus magnetic field strength characteristic with hysteresis.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 Default value